International Congress on Gastronomic Tourism | Dr. Emma Pla: “Gastronomic tourism must play a key role in destination strategy”

 -

-We are currently rethinking tourism on a global scale.
+We are currently immersed in a global rethinking of tourism.
 What role does gastronomic tourism play in this new context?

-There is currently a rethinking of tourism strategies driven, in part, by new demand trends, with a growing sensitivity toward sustainability and high-value experiences.
-In a context in which we are willing to pay for higher-quality, authentic, and differentiated experiences, gastronomic tourism should play a key role in destination strategies.
+There is currently a reassessment of tourism strategies, driven by a growing sensitivity towards sustainability and high-value experiences.
+In a context in which we are willing to pay for higher-quality, authentic and differentiated proposals, gastronomic tourism should play a key role in destination strategies for several reasons.

 -